-Today I'll be counting down the ten greatest matches of probably the most controversial figure in wrestling today, CM Punk.
+Today I'll be counting down the ten greatest matches of one of the most controversial figures in wrestling history, CM Punk.

 10. John Morrison vs. CM Punk - ECW TV 9.4.07